shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-08-getvalue.md

 # The challenge

 {% hint style="tip" %}
-In `pages/api/solana/getGreetings.ts`, complete the code for `getGreetings`.
+In `pages/api/solana/getter.ts`, complete the code for `getter`.
 First deserialize the greeter data to a TypeScript class, then access the counter value and pass it to the response object using the `.json()` method as in all previous tutorials.
 {% endhint %}

 **Take a few minutes to figure this out**